SECURITIES AND EXCHANGE COMMISSION

 Note 15.
 Income Taxes

-For the nine months ended September 30, 2012 and year ended December 31, 2011, we have recognized a net profit.
-However, since we have a previous net operating loss carry-forward of in excess of net income of approximately $1,160,000, no tax liability has been recorded.
+For the six months ended June 30, 2012 and year ended December 31, 2011, we incurred net losses and, therefore, have no tax liability.
+We have a previous net operating loss carry-forward of $1,160,000.
 The losses will be carried forward and can be used through the year 2028 to offset future taxable income up to a cumulative total of approximately $1,514,000.
 The cumulative net operating loss carry-forward for income tax purposes may differ from the cumulative financial statement loss due to permanent differences and timing differences between book and tax reporting.
 Additionally, we have a foreign tax credit carry-forward of approximately $215,644 that can be used in the future to offset federal income tax owed.